dfttoolkit package¶

 - is_equivalent_up_to_translation(geom, get_translation=False, tolerance=0.01, check_neighbouring_cells=False)[source]¶

-- returns True if self can be transformed into geom by a translation
+- Returns True if self can be transformed into geom by a translation

 (= without changing the geometry itself).